-Competency: Positive Social Skills; Conflict Resolution | Topic: Bullying | Level: 6-11 years
+Competency: Positive Social Skills; Conflict Resolution | Topic: Bullying

 - Identify bullies and bullying behavior. - Understand and demonstrate steps to take to handle bullies. - Demonstrate steps to prevent oneself from unintentionally bullying others.

 Mindfulness activity - Choose a mindfulness activity and set a daily intention about the challenges of bullying.